 The nuclear origins of HEPA filters

-The first high efficiency particulate arrestance, or HEPA, filter was developed in the 1940s to inhibit the diffusion of radioactive particles.
-The US government actually used HEPA filters during the Manhattan Project to capture nuclear contaminants before they spread to the populace.
+The first high-efficiency particulate arrestance, or HEPA, the filter was developed in the 1940s to inhibit the diffusion of radioactive particles.
+The US government used HEPA filters during the Manhattan Project to capture nuclear contaminants before they spread to the populace.

 Good thing the filters worked, right?

 A decade or so later, the first commercial HEPA filters appeared.
 Hospitals, nuclear facilities, and pharmaceutical producers have been using them ever since to remove contaminants from indoor air.
 Nowadays, you, too, can take advantage of HEPA technology to maintain healthy conditions inside your home.

 Here are three reasons HEPA filters improve indoor air quality above and beyond standard air filtration methods.